orangetaeo/hwanjeoneobmu/replit.md

 - **Unified Icon System**: Replaced all colorful emojis and flags with monochrome Lucide icons for a consistent and professional appearance across the application.
 - **Mobile Navigation Enhancement**: Redesigned mobile navigation with a hamburger menu, sliding sidebar, and simplified bottom navigation for improved accessibility.
 - **Exchange Rate History Mobile Optimization**: Enhanced mobile user experience for exchange rate history display with responsive design patterns, single-line header layout displaying currency pair, denomination, change percentage, and date, improved mobile readability with proper spacing and touch-friendly design, and responsive grid layout that stacks vertically on mobile.
+- **VND Amount Processing**: Implemented Math.floor (무조건 내림) for all VND calculations and displays, with visual difference indicators and automatic profit tracking for floor-based rounding differences stored in transaction metadata.

 # External Dependencies